The picturesque Istrian town adorning many postcards is Rovinj – and here is a list of things to do in Rovinj to keep you busy all week.

 Avantgarde Jazz Festival

-3-star Rovinj Hotels
+3-Star Rovinj Hotels

 Maistra Villas Rubin Resort

-4 Star Rovinj Hotels
+4-Star Rovinj Hotels

 Hotel Angelo D’oro

-5 Star Rovinj Hotels
+5-Star Rovinj Hotels

 Hotel Monte Mulini

-The modern Hotel Lone is within the Golden Cape Natural Park and is dedicated to making guest experiences perfect – we know we, loved it.
-With hotel amenities including an indoor pool, a sushi bar, a night club, several restaurants, a spa, a garden, buffet breakfast, and airport shuttles, there is hardly anyone who is not satisfied at the Hotel Lone.
+The modern Hotel Lone lies within the Golden Cape Natural Park and is dedicated to making guest experiences perfect.
+We know; we loved it.
+With hotel amenities including an indoor pool, a sushi bar, a nightclub, several restaurants, a spa, a garden, a buffet breakfast, and airport shuttles, it is hard not to be satisfied with the Hotel Lone.

-Traveling to Rovinj Croatia
+Traveling To Rovinj Croatia

 What do you think will be your favorite thing to do in Rovinj?